Amitro123/automation-service/README.md

 See [`.github/workflows/MUTATION_TESTING.md`](.github/workflows/MUTATION_TESTING.md) for details.
  On Windows, the feature will show as "skipped" with instructions.
-Run mutation tests in CI for best results. for detailed setup and API integration instructions.
+Run mutation tests in CI for best results.

-## 📄 Documentation Updates
-- Added `E2E_DIFF_TEST.md` and `AUTOMATED_REVIEWS.md` to track test and review history.
-- Updated the spec.

 ## 🌐 Deployment